kevslinger/DTQN/README.md

 #### Positional Encodings
 To run DTQN with the sinusoidal positional encodings, use `--pos sin`.

-To run DTQN without positional encodings, use `--pos 0`.
+To run DTQN without positional encodings, use `--pos none`.

 #### Intermediate Q-value prediction
 To run DTQN without intermediate Q-value prediction, use `--history`.